ericbalawejder/ericbalawejder.github.io/_posts/2022-01-12-java-reminders.markdown

 ```java
 final long sum = 0L;
 ```
+It needs to be cast up to a long.
 Not the consistency we would expect.
 <br>
 <br>